xiumingzhang/xiuminglib/doc/source/index.rst

         If ``import bpy`` throws ``Segmentation fault``, try again with Python 3.6.3.

     Trimesh
-        If you use conda, it's as simple as ``conda install -c conda-forge trimesh``.
+        See `their installation guide <https://github.com/mikedh/trimesh/blob/master/docs/install.rst>`_.

 The library uses "on-demand" imports whenever possible, so that it won't fail on imports that you don't need.

 Indices and tables